Sydney-Informatics-Hub/hello-nextflow/docs/session1/07_dynamic.md

         }
         ```

-Let's execute our pipeline and view the changes to see if our outputs have been named dynamically.
+Let's execute your pipeline and view the changes to see if your outputs have been named dynamically.

 ```bash
 nextflow run hello-world.nf --greeting 'Hello'